 Unfortunately, the visits to Casa Lleó i Morera have been discontinued.
-We recommend you visiting Casa Amatller instead.
-Another beautiful Catalan Art Nouveau masterpiece in the same block.
+We recommend visiting Casa Amatller instead, another beautiful Catalan Art Nouveau masterpiece in the same block.

 Want to visit an architectural gem without the crowds?
 The Art Nouveau Casa Lleó i Morera, designed by Lluís Domènech i Montaner, opened its doors to the public last year and I definitely recommend every Art lover to give it a whirl.